stevens-armlab/underactuated_hand_ros/README.md

 3. Run `rosrun hand_rviz underactuated_hand_sim.py` to start hand simulation script.
 After confirming the hand is fully opened, rviz should accurately simulate the joint positions of each finger.
 - This terminal will show the values of the potentiometers and the roll motor that are being sent to rviz.

+## To record and play back rosbag file
+1. Go to bagfiles directory with `cd ~/underactuated_ws/bagfiles/`
+2. Run `rosbag record -O file_name  /pot_pub /joint_states_command /joint_states /joy /force_torque_sensor` to begin recording.
+All published messages will be recorded.
+Ctrc^C to stop.
+3. Run `rosbag play file_name` to play back the recording.
+Note: must stop `hand_teleop.py` and `underactuated_hand_sim.py` before playback or movements will be janky.

 *Tips*:
 -  Make sure you have all the other necessary Arduino libraries installed.
 - Make sure the correct Teensy port is defined in the launch file (can be confirmed from Arduino IDE)